Chevrolet Impala: Second generation (1959–1960)

 The Impala became a separate series, adding a four-door hardtop and four-door sedan to the two-door Sport Coupe and convertible and a five-door station wagon.
 Sport Coupes featured a shortened roof line and wrap-over back window.
 The standard engine was an I6, while the base V8 was the carryover 283 cuin, at 185 hp.
 Optional were a 283 cu in with 290 hp and 348 cuin V8 up to 335 hp.
 Standard were front and rear armrests, an electric clock, dual sliding sun visors, and crank-operated front vent windows.
 A contoured hooded instrument panel held deep-set gauges.
-A six-way power seat was a new option, as was "Speedminder", which allowed the driver to set a needle at a specific speed, which triggered a buzzer when exceeded.
+A six-way power seat was a new option, as was "Speedminder," which allowed the driver to set a needle at a specific speed, which triggered a buzzer when exceeded.

 The 1960 Impala models reinstated three round taillights on each side, and a white band running along the rear fenders.

-Seven versions of the 283-cu in and 348-cu in V8s were offered: the carbureted Turbo-Fire 283 cu in \could have either 170 or 230 hp.
-The 348 cu in was available in 250 to 320 hp with a 350 hp Special Super Turbo-Thrust with triple two-barrel carburetors, 11.25:1 compression ratio, and dual exhausts.
+Seven versions of the 283-cu in and 348-cu in V8s were offered: the carbureted 283 Turbo-Fire could have either 170 or 230 hp.
+The 348 was available in 250 to 320 hp with a 350 hp Special Super Turbo-Thrust with triple two-barrel carburetors, 11.25:1 compression ratio, and dual exhausts.
 Fuel injection was no longer an option on full-size Chevrolets.
 New to the options list was cruise control.
 Production was 490,000 units.